uwdata/mosaic/docs/inputs/index.md

 # Mosaic Inputs

-Inspired by [Observable inputs](https://observablehq.com/@observablehq/inputs), the Mosaic `inputs` pacakage includes a set of input widgets and a table viewer.
+Inspired by [Observable Inputs](https://observablehq.com/@observablehq/inputs), the Mosaic `inputs` pacakage includes a set of input widgets and a table viewer.
-Each input widget is a Mosaic client that uses Params and Selections for linked interactions.
+Each input widget is a Mosaic client that uses params or selections for linked interactions.

-This example dashboard of Olympic Athlete statistics uses `menu` and `search` inputs to filter the display, including the scrollable and sortable `table` below.
+This example dashboard of Olympic athlete statistics uses `menu` and `search` inputs to filter the display, including the scrollable and sortable `table` below.
 The contents of the menus and the autocomplete options for the search box are populated from the backing database.
 Each of these widgets then populate a shared selection.

 <Example spec="/specs/yaml/athletes.yaml"/>

+_Scroll the table to load more data on demand.<br/>Click a column header to sort, or command-click to clear sort criteria._

 ## Slider, Menu, and Search